abinashmahaseth/Introduction-to-Artificial-Intelligence/README.md

-This project demonstrates basic image manipulation using NumPy and a neural network for MNIST digit classification using TensorFlow.
-It serves as an introduction to NumPy for image processing and TensorFlow for machine learning.
+This project introduces NumPy for pixel-level image manipulation and TensorFlow for building a neural network to classify handwritten digits from the MNIST dataset.
+It is designed to help users understand NumPy array operations, which are foundational for working with machine learning frameworks like TensorFlow or PyTorch.

 Purpose
-NumPy: Generate grayscale images (e.g., circles, radial waves, patterns) using mathematical functions and array operations.
+NumPy Image Manipulation: Generate grayscale images (e.g., circles, radial waves, and mathematical patterns) using NumPy arrays and mathematical functions, visualized with Matplotlib.
-TensorFlow: Train a simple neural network to classify handwritten digits from the MNIST dataset.
+TensorFlow MNIST Model: Train a basic neural network to classify MNIST digits, demonstrating TensorFlow's Keras API, model training, and prediction.

 Prerequisites
 Python 3.x
 Required libraries:
 numpy
 matplotlib
 tensorflow

 Install dependencies:

 bash

-Copy
 pip install numpy matplotlib tensorflow

 Project Structure
 NumPy Image Manipulation:
 Creates 240x320 or 256x256 grayscale images using NumPy arrays.